Little Haiti Mom Odette Lysse Joassaint Accused Of Killing Her Children: 'They're Inside, I Don't Want Them'

-MIAMI (CBSMiami) – A Little Haiti mother accused of murdering her daughter and son is behind bars Wednesday afternoon.
+MIAMI (CBSMiami) – A Little Haiti mother accused of murdering her daughter and son is behind bars.

-Police found Odette Joassaint’s children tied up inside her apartment.READ MORE: Hate Crime Charges Filed Against Trio Accused Of Attack That Left Pompano Beach Man Blind
+Police found Odette Joassaint’s children tied up inside her apartment.READ MORE: Homestead Mom Delanys Hernandez Alvarez Arrested For Attempted Murder Of Young Son

 The children were bound by their ankles, wrists, and neck.
 The medical examiner’s office is working to figure out the cause of death but police say it was likely strangulation.